nareto/rotatefiles/README.md

 100 files in a certain directory, and delete all the others; I use it to delete old emails on my mailserver.

-**Usage**
+**Usage:**

 	rotatemails.py conf_file log_file

-`conf_file` is a text file that has to formatted like this:  the first line contains an absolute path and subsequent contain a relative path (starting from the absolute path of the first line) then a space and then a number.
+`conf_file` is a text file that has to formatted like this:  the first line contains an absolute path, while subsequent lines contain a relative path (starting from the absolute path of the first line) then a space and then a number.
 For example, given the following as `conf_file`: